marcwright/info-session-code-along/readme.md

 	Finally, let's add a button that will use Javascript to alert your name.
 We'll add this to our `JS` window.

 5. Let's add a `button` element to our page and a Javascript [onclick](http://www.w3schools.com/jsref/event_onclick.asp) event.
 When our button is clicked, it'll fire off a browser alert.
-Let's add the code below:
+Let's add the code below to our HTML window:

 	```html
 	<button onclick="alert('Hello World!')">Click me!</button>